About The Just Trust

 people, family members of currently and formerly incarcerated

-corrections.
-In addition, we want to build a team of individuals
+and corrections.
+In addition, we want to build a team of

-can challenge each other's assumptions with fresh perspectives.
-To
+beliefs who can challenge each other's assumptions with fresh

-that end, we look for a diverse pool of applicants including those
+perspectives.
+To that end, we look for a diverse pool of applicants

 bisexual, transgender, and/or gender non-conforming, first and